Page Reviewed / Updated - September 11, 2020

 Functional Ability - An inability of care recipients to perform daily living tasks oneself or the lack of family / caregiver support for a specific task is typically a qualifying factor.
 Examples would be the inability to dress oneself, move from one location to another independently, prepare meals, or do light housecleaning.

-Financial- this program is unique in that there are no income and asset limits.
-However, program participants may be asked to pay a share of cost.
+Financial - this program is unique in that there are no income and asset limits.
+However, program participants may be asked to give a donation, although there is no requirement to do so.

 One of the main supports of the Caregiver Program is respite care.
-This type of care offers short-term care assistance (both in-home and out-of-home) to relieve primary caregivers of their responsibilities and provide them a break.
+This type of care offers short-term care assistance (both in-home and out-of-home, such as adult day care) to relieve primary caregivers of their responsibilities and provide them a break.
 Support may include companionship for the care recipient, assistance with daily living activities, basic housecleaning, and preparation of meals.

-Other caregiver benefits may include care coordination, help in obtaining services, and caregiver training, counseling, and support groups.
+Other caregiver benefits may include care coordination, information and help in obtaining services, and caregiver training, counseling, and support groups.

-Program participants may receive up to $5,000 in services per year.
+Program participants may receive up to approximately $5,000 in services per year.
+An individualized care plan limit is determined by the assessed needs of the caregiver.

 It is most efficient to begin the Caregiver Support Program application process by contacting your LTSS Regional Office.
 A complete list of offices, contact information and the geographic areas they serve is available here.
 Limited program information can be found here.